Lew Ford: Baltimore Orioles

-On May 19, 2012, Ford signed with the Baltimore Orioles who later that same day sent him down to the Norfolk Tides of Triple-A.

-On July 29, 2012 Ford appeared in an MLB lineup for the first time since 2007.
+On May 19, 2012, Ford signed with the Baltimore Orioles; he was subsequently assigned to the Triple-A Norfolk Tides.
+On July 29, Ford appeared in an MLB lineup for the first time since 2007.
 He batted fifth and played left field for the Orioles.
-Ford hit home runs for the Orioles in consecutive games against the Chicago White Sox on August 27–28, 2012.
-He finished the year hitting .183/.256/.352 with 3 HR's and 4 RBI's in 25 games.
+Ford hit home runs for the Orioles in consecutive games against the Chicago White Sox on August 27 and August 28.
+He finished the year hitting .183/.256/.352 with three home runs and four RBI in 25 games.
 On November 2, Ford was out-righted off the 40-man roster and elected free agency four days later.

-On November 9, Ford signed a minor league contract with the Orioles and was invited to the Oriole's spring training.
+On November 9, 2012, Ford re-signed with the Orioles organization on a minor league contract and was invited to the team's spring training.

-Third stint with Long Island Ducks
+On August 26, 2013, Ford was released from the Bowie Baysox, the Orioles' Double-A affiliate.